ausdjt/H2AZ_EMT_AzureBatch/snakemake/README.md

 1. To execute an example research Snakemake workflow running on Azure Batch using Batch-Shipyard to manage the pools, jobs and tasks.

-2. Use of a custom Docker images stored in a private Azure Container Registry.
+2. Use of a custom Docker image stored in a private Azure Container Registry.
 The Docker image contains the required tools to be used in the workflow.

 3. Usage of a shared Azure file clustered storage system to manage inputs/outputs and the Snakemake workflow control files.